iris-hep/iris-hep.github.io/pages/docs/fellow.md

 *MAKE SURE YOU INCLUDE THE "---" STRINGS AT THE BEGINNING (above "layout:") AND THE END (elow "linkedin-profile:") OF THE MD FILE (SEE EXAMPLE BELOW)*

+*OMIT THE "<" AND ">" CHARACTERS WHEN YOU CREATE YOUR MARKDOWN FILE - I.E. "fellow-name: <Your Name>" becomes "fellow-name: Jane Doe"*

 #### Adding multiple projects
 If you are a returning fellow and need to add multiple projects, follow the directions found here to update the markdown file for your page: